What are the steps to making a secondary school smartphone free?

 Launch with consistency

+Consistency is key.
 Damian and his team didn’t leave implementation to chance.
-The senior leadership team led the roll-out, greeting pupils and checking pouches at the school gates.
+The senior leadership team led the roll-out, greeting pupils every morning to reinforce the message.
 A hall was set aside to manage the small number of pupils who initially refused.

 “We were obsessed with making this work.
 Day one was crucial.”